vincentntang/vincentntang.com/content/posts/2023-into-2024/Index.md

+---
+date: 2023-12-31
+title: "2023 into 2024"
+template: post
+thumbnail: "../../thumbnails/VT_yellowBG.png"
+slug: 2023-into-2024
+categories:
+  - Personal
+tags:
+  - reflection
+  - new year
+---

-I am not opting to write about my accomplishments this year.
+I am opting not to write about my accomplishments this year.
 This is what I do every year, and usually I have many things I've learned and built

 But this year is different.
 I like to showcase progress in my life, but sometimes progress is not easily visible.